coli-saar/am-parser/scripts/cogs2021/README.md

 #### (a) Set up the conda environment and am-parser install

-(1) Clone the am-parser repository and make sure to checkout the ['cogs_unsupervised' branch](https://github.com/coli-saar/am-parser/tree/cogs_unsupervised) as this is the branch containing the relevant code.
+(1) Clone the am-parser repository and make sure to check out the ['cogs_unsupervised' branch](https://github.com/coli-saar/am-parser/tree/cogs_unsupervised) as this is the branch containing the relevant code.
 (2) Install necessary packages and dependencies for the am-parser (see the main README).
 On the coli-servers, you can use the conda environment `allennlp` as described in the [am-parser wiki](https://github.com/coli-saar/am-parser/wiki/Setup-and-file-locations-on-the-Saarland-servers#first-time-setup).
+The environment that I used on my local computer is described in [this section below](#environment-used-locally)

 (3) Note: we need a special `am_tools.jar`, see the next point.